 Deferred Entry of Judgment – California Penal Code 1000

 Deferred Entry of Judgment (DEJ) is defined under California Penal Code 1000.
-It's available if you are charged with misdemeanor or felony drug possession – but have no drug crime convictions – or you have completed PC 1000 probation within the past 5 years.
+It's available if you are charged with misdemeanor or felony drug possession – but have no drug crime convictions – or you have completed PC 1000 probation within the past five years.

-DEJ normally includes 36 months of probation – but you will first be required to plead guilty to a simple drug possession charge – and the court will order you to complete five-month treatment program.
+DEJ normally includes 36 months of probation – but you will first be required to plead guilty to a simple drug possession charge – and the court will order you to complete a five-month treatment program.

 California Proposition 36